def-gthill/lexurgy/doc/source/sc-tutorial.rst

         ([]+)$1 $$ ([]+)$2 => $.2 . $.1

 This will turn ``kan ˈko.pu`` into ``ˈko.pu.kan``, preserving both the syllable boundaries and stress from the original pieces.
-Using ordinary captures would yield ``kop.ˈuk.an`` instead, as the rule tried to graft the original syllable structure onto the new sounds.
+Using ordinary captures would yield ``kopu.ˈka.n`` instead, as the rule tried to graft the original syllable structure onto the new sounds.